omidarmat/onLearn/sql.md

 ## Subqueries in `WHERE`

-This probably the most useful case of using subqueries.
+This is probably the most useful case of using subqueries.
 Let's go over an example: Show the ID of orders that involve a product with a price/weight ratio greater than 5.

 Using subqueries inside a `WHERE` clause will require you to understand and remember how this clause works in general.
-The `WHERE` clause is used to filter some rows of table.
+The `WHERE` clause is used to filter some rows of a table.
 There are a couple of operators that can be used inside a `WHERE` clause.

 The structure of data allowed to be returned by a subquery inside a `WHERE` statement changes depending on the comparison operator used.